 There are two more reasons why brake system flushes are important.
 In cars with mileage, debris can build up in the brake system from constant operation, and the old brake fluid loses its properties preventing effective braking.

-What Complaints Usually Occurs Before Brake Fluid Change?
+What Signs Drivers Usually Feel Before Brake Fluid Change?

 The brake fluid level is visible in the expansion tank of the brake system.
 It is usually made of semi transparent plastic.
 With a visual inspection you can easily see both the level and the color of the fluid.